What is it?

 Who Provides the Service?

-“THE BODY MECHANICS.”
-These are Physical Therapists, Occupational Therapists, and Athletic Trainers registered in Vermont, New Hampshire, and New York, who have strong manual therapy expertise and ergonomic certification.
-We are experienced industrial clinicians which means we understand workers and can provide services with minimal disruption to the work cycle.
+“The Body Mechanics” are physical therapists, occupational therapists, and athletic trainers registered in Vermont, New Hampshire, and New York who have strong manual therapy expertise and ergonomic certification.
+We are experienced industrial clinicians, which means we understand workers and can provide services with minimal disruption to the work cycle.
 We bring our expertise to you.